-Ohorongo Cement makes special donation
+Ohorongo Cement welcomes two special delegations

 Ohorongo Cement, via the Ohorongo Otavi Community Trust, has donated 1250 tubes of sunscreen to help protect Namibian people with albinism from getting skin cancer.